mratmeyer/maxratmeyer.com/src/posts/generating-preview-images-for-my-site.md

 ## Wrap-up

-All in all this project was pretty fun to work on and it looks pretty cool!
+All in all this project was pretty fun to work on and it looks cool!
 You should be able to send a link to one of my posts in iMessage or Instagram in order to see it, or you can look for the *og:image* meta tag in the source code.
 If you're interested in checking out the source code for this project click on the View Repository button below.